BalliuLab/FastGxC/README.md

 Map specific-eGenes, i.e., genes with at least one context-specific eQTL
 ```
-data_dir = "~/example_output_single_context_het/" # directory with all matrixeQTL files for all contexts (note that this function expects files to be named in the same was as the output files from FastGxC's eQTL mapping function)
+## directory with all matrixeQTL files for all contexts
+## (note that this function expects files to be named in the same was as the output files from FastGxC's eQTL mapping function)
+data_dir = "~/example_output_single_context_het/"
 snps_location_file_name = "~/simulations/single_context_het_snpsloc.txt"
 gene_location_file_name = "~/simulations/single_context_het_geneloc.txt"
 out_dir = "~/example_output_single_context_het/"
 fdr_thresh = 0.05

-## Run multiple testing correction without the four level hierarchy - this will only output specfic eGenes and eAssociations
+## Run multiple testing correction without the four level hierarchy:
+## this will only output specfic eGenes and eAssociations
 treeQTL_step(
        data_dir,
        snps_location_file_name,